Transfer admission to Washington University is both selective and competitive.

 Applicants who took either the Scholastic Aptitude Test (SAT) and/or the American College Test (ACT) during high school must submit the test score results as part of their application.
 Tests taken during college are inadmissible.

-International students whose first language is not English are required to submit results from either the TOEFL or IELTS.
+International students whose first language is not English are required to submit results from either the

 Washington University awards academic credit for course work that resembles, by official description, a comparable course offering from one of its five undergraduate schools.
 No credit is given for CLEP exams, standard-level IB exams, correspondence/online courses, or departmental placement exams given by another institution.
 To assure proper transfer credit, please submit a copy of the catalog description for any course whose nature is not immediately clear by title or course number.
 Credit is awarded if grades of C or better appear on your transcript.
 Final decisions concerning transferring course credits are made by your academic dean at Washington University.
 The Washington University transcript will only include grades earned at Washington University.
 Grades earned at your previous institution will not be recorded or included in the grade point average.